danmrossi/MobiusControl/README.md

 ***STEP-4:*** In Arduino IDE, Go to Tools > Board > Boards Manager - For Type - Select All and then in the "Filter your search" section type in esp32.
 You should see "esp32 by Expressif Systems" - Choose from the version drop-down list v2.0.17 and click on INSTALL - THIS IS IMPORTANT as this code has issues compiling with v3.0/3.0.1 or higher.

-***STEP-5:*** Copy the libraries from inside the MobiusControl\Libraries directory into your Documents\Arduino\Libraries directory - (If you are on a WINDOWS PC) or wherever the equivalent is on a Mac/Linux...
+***STEP-5:*** Extract Libraries.zip contents into your Documents\Arduino\Libraries directory - (If you are on a WINDOWS PC) or wherever the equivalent is on a Mac/Linux... **NOTE:** Replace the ArduinoJson folder in Libraries.zip contents with the one from ArduinoJson(Original-Unmodified).zip if using the sketch as is.
+If you have an issue compiling due to ArduinoJson.h saying it is "missing" - Try moving the #include <ArduinoJson.h> line further up the list and run a Verify/Compile each time and move up again until it works.
+I quickly got frustrated and gave up so ended up editing all the files inside of ArduinoJson folder (The current ArduinoJson folder in Libraries.zip).
+To modify the files to suit your location - find/replace on each file - Replace C:\Users\Daniel Rossi\Documents\Arduino\libraries\ with your equivalent on all files that find/replace finds C:\Users\Daniel Rossi\Documents\Arduino\libraries\ ...
+If you do go down the rabbit hole of modifying all the ArduinoJson files then change the code in the Sketch from #include <ArduinoJson.h> to (for example) #include "C:\\Users\\Daniel Rossi\\Documents\\Arduino\\libraries\\ArduinoJson\\ArduinoJson.h"

 ***STEP-6:*** Copy the MobiusControl.ino file to Documents\Arduino directory - (If you are on a WINDOWS PC) or wherever the equivalent is on a Mac/Linux...